-In determining Mr. Currie's 2006 compensation under his amended and restated employment agreement, the Compensation/Governance Committee considered factors including (i) the compensation principles described above, (ii) the information provided by Mercer regarding the compensation provided to chief executive officers of the peer group companies, (iii) Mr. Currie's strong performance since his appointment as Chief Executive Officer, which has been achieved in a period in which RenaissanceRe in particular, and the insurance and reinsurance industry in general, experienced many challenges, including the ongoing governmental investigations into RenaissanceRe and the industry, and the significant industry losses from several natural disasters during 2004 and 2005, and (iv) the Committee's wish to present a competitive pay package containing a substantial component of performance-based compensation in the form of equity awards that would strengthen the alignment between Mr. Currie's interests and those of RenaissanceRe's shareholders.
-The Compensation/Governance Committee believes that our continuing development, our strong financial position, our execution of our capital plan following the 2005 storms, our success in retaining and motivating our key employees, the articulation of our strategic vision and our current market position were significantly impacted by Mr. Currie's leadership, and the efforts of his management team.
+In determining Mr. Currie's 2006 compensation under his amended and restated employment agreement, the Compensation/Governance Committee considered factors including (i) the compensation principles described above, (ii) the information provided by Mercer regarding the compensation provided to chief executive officers of the peer group companies, (iii) Mr. Currie's strong performance since his appointment as Chief Executive Officer, which has been achieved in a period in which RenaissanceRe in particular, and the insurance and reinsurance industry in general, experienced many challenges, including the ongoing governmental investigations into RenaissanceRe and the industry, and the significant industry losses from several natural disasters during 2004 and 2005, and (iv) the Committee's wish to present a competitive pay package containing a substantial component of performance-based compensation/Governance Committee believes that our continuing development, our strong financial position, our execution of our capital plan following the 2005 storms, our success in retaining and motivating our key employees, the articulation of our strategic vision and our current market position were significantly impacted by Mr. Currie's leadership, and the efforts of his management team.
 In recognition of Mr. Currie's contribution to RenaissanceRe, the Compensation/Governance Committee entered into the amended and restated employment agreement, believing it to be in the best interests of RenaissanceRe and our shareholders to retain and incentivize Mr. Currie to ensure that his contribution to RenaissanceRe and our shareholders would continue.
-In this regard, it was noted that Mr. Currie's target compensation under his amended and restated employment agreement, believing it to be in the best interests of RenaissanceRe and our shareholders would restated employment agreement by a hold a substantial equity position in RenaissanceRe, and the fact that Mr. Currie had not received an incentive award when he assumed the role of Chief Executive Officer in November 2005, the Compensation/Governance Committee determined to provide to Mr. Currie a special equity grant valued at \$9,000,000, consisting of 50% Restricted Shares and 50% Options under the 2001 Stock Incentive Plan, vesting in each case ratably over four years, with such special grant to be made to Mr. Currie on March 21, 2006 concurrently with the annual grants to the eligible and participating employees under RenaissanceRe's Stock Incentive Plans.
+In this regard, it was noted that Mr. Currie's target compensation under his amended and restated employment agreement would trail the 75th percentile of the peer companies during the four-year term of the agreement by approximately \$10,000,000.
+In light of this and the Compensation/Governance Committee's desire that Mr. Currie hold a substantial equity position in RenaissanceRe, and the fact that Mr. Currie had not received an incentive award when he assumed the role of Chief Executive Officer in November 2005, the Compensation/Governance Committee determined to provide to Mr. Currie a special equity grant valued at \$9,000,000, consisting of 50% Restricted Shares and 50% Options under the 2001 Stock Incentive Plan, vesting in each case ratably over four years, with such special grant to be made to Mr. Currie on March 21, 2006 concurrently with the annual grants to the eligible and participating employees under RenaissanceRe's Stock Incentive Plans.
 The Compensation/Governance Committee believes that the performance-based compensation elements of Mr. Currie's overall compensation, together with his ownership position in RenaissanceRe, cause his interests to be well aligned with the long-term interests of RenaissanceRe and our shareholders.